ny1am/keycloak-example/README.md

 A simple example of accessing protected with [Keycloak](https://www.keycloak.org/) resource in a context of single page react application.

+> **Note**
-⚠️ **Disclaimer** : This software is meant for demonstration purposes only.
+> This software is meant for demonstration purposes only.
 Please refer to official documentation to use Keycloak in production environment.

 ## Getting Started